cap-security-cartel/report-generator/source/report.md

 ### Inconsistent reserve pausing implementation

-## Description The `ValidationLogic` library implements a pausing mechanism for reserves via the `validateBorrow()` function which checks if the reserve is paused before allowing a borrow:
+**Description:** The `ValidationLogic` library implements a pausing mechanism for reserves via the `validateBorrow()` function which checks if the reserve is paused before allowing a borrow:

 ```solidity
 function validateBorrow(ILender.LenderStorage storage $, ILender.BorrowParams memory params) external {